IEEE 754-1985: Single precision

 Some example range and gap values for given exponents in single precision:

 As an example, 16,777,217 cannot be encoded as a 32-bit float as it will be rounded to 16,777,216.
-This shows why floating point arithmetic is unsuitable for accounting software.
 However, all integers within the representable range that are a power of 2 can be stored in a 32-bit float without rounding.

 Double precision

 Double-precision numbers occupy 64 bits.
 In double precision: